 Restitution and reparation are not limited to the market value of the stolen property nor is the state required to establish the exact amount of the loss or damage caused by the crime.
 State v.
 McClanahan, 194 Neb.
 261, 231 N.W.2d 351 (1975).

-3. Jail confinement
+3. Jail confinement and custodial sanctions

 Where a plea agreement is silent as to conditions of probation, it would not be a breach of that plea agreement for the State to recommend incarceration as a condition of probation at sentencing.
 State v.
 Landera, 285 Neb.
 243, 826 N.W.2d 570 (2013).